MS Teams for education

 Teams is the digital hub for Microsoft 365 (M365) bringing conversations, content, and apps together in one place.
 You can use Teams to communicate and collaborate with groups of students, lecturers, and staff in any combination.
 Within a group (team) you can chat, have online (video) meetings, share and collaborate on documents and more.

-Brightspace will continue to be the official online platform for education
+Brightspace is the official online platform for education

 Although there is an overlap in functionality with Brightspace, you are recommended to use Brightspace and adhere to the formal guidelines within your faculty for assignments and assessment for use in the formal education process.
 In Teams the functionalities for Assignments and Grades are not active.

 Teams has many different functionalities which can be used in an educational setting.
 This table provides an overview of the most important functions.